Recommended online editing courses in Australia

 Good luck in pursuing your editing career!

-Helpful links for aspiring or early-career editors:
+Here are some helpful articles for aspiring or early-career editors:

 Proofread by Dee Sansom, On Time Typing